tinkertim/deno-express-project/README.md

 ```sh
 docker compose up --build

 ```

+**Note: By default, the Docker image is not configured to start on boot or restart automatically.**

+This is to avoid a demo automatically starting when your computer restarts.
+Edit the Docker config file if you want to modify this.

 You can then deploy to a wide variety of hosts that support Docker.
 As configured, it'll just do a 1:1 copy of what's in the repository - tweak to your